- Casting Style: Mana, channeled through plants

 Druids collect recipes that provide general guidelines for general spell effects as well as studying how individual rare herbs can strengthen a Sachet in many different way.
 Some herbs increase the longevity of a Sachet allowing for more effect activations.
 Some herbs increase the potency of effects and occasionally may change the intended effect completely.
 The collection of individual herbs as well as the basic recipes for each spell effect are collected in the Druid’s Book of Awen.
 This is an In Play item that can be destroyed, lost, stolen, copied, or replaced.
 The Book of Awen and the ingredient list must be actively referenced while creating a Sachet.

-Mana is a limited resource but can be replenished by a Druid if they are willing to wholly consume the life force of a plant.
-This takes one minute of focus and destroys the plant (turn tag into a plot member).
-This may or may not impact the future willingness of other plants to be used in a future sachet.
+Mana is a limited resource but can be replenished by a Druid if they are willing to consume the life force of a plant specfic plants, consuming to many plants may have bad side effects however all plants lifes come to an end at some time and this process when not abused is considered a natural part of that cycle.
 Mana also fully refreshes at sunset every day although this does not meet the rest conditions of specific Sachets.

 Sachets are medicine pouch style bags that are worn from a belt or as a necklace.
 Each Sachet should be at least the size of a golf ball but no larger than a pool ball.
 They should be stuffed and padded so that they never cause harm.
 The tagged herbs that are being used must be in the Sachet as well as whatever is used as padding to make it appear full.
 The Sachet must be held or otherwise touched with the hand in order to channel a Druid’s Mana.

-Druidic magic allows for plants to be harvested without the Gardening Craft skill so long as they are immediately placed into an active sachet.
-If they are not planted after use by a skilled gardener (craft lv 1) after use they rapidly wither.
-If they are harvested but not placed into a sachet or are not planted as a means of letting them rest within 1 hours of use they are considered to be destroyed
+Druidic magic allows for plants to be harvested without the Gardening craft skill so long as they are immediately placed into an active sachet.
+If they are not planted after use by a skilled Gardener (Craft: Level 1) after use they rapidly wither.
+If they are harvested but not placed into a sachet or are not planted as a means of letting them rest within 1 hours of use they are considered to be destroyed.

-Herb tags are always double sided.
-The name of the herb will be on both sides and on the left of the tag.
-One side will have information related to Druidic properties of the various plants.
-This will list more mystical or physical correspondences such as vines, thorns, beauty, itching, soothing, hardy, etc. How different herbs interact with each other must be discovered in play.
-The qualities of plants known to all Druids are Hardy, Soothing, Vining, Evergreen, Thorns, and Rapid Growth.
 Each entry in the Book of Awen will contain additional properties in detail of each plant.
 During initiation each Druid learns the detailed properties of one herb to start their book along with the basic properties of the plants described below.
-As each Book of Awen is unique to the Druid they cannot simply use another Druids Book.
+As each Book of Awen is unique to the Druid they cannot simply use another Druid’s book.
 Any herb entry must be carefully copied into their own notes with their own commentary.